SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 \subsection{Generalizability to Novel Initial and Boundary Conditions}

 Here we showcase more results from the experiment in which we assess the generalizability of different neural models to novel initial and boundary conditions.

-Fig.~\ref{fig:arch_ours_vs_mlp} shows the architecture of the $512 \times 6$ MLP-based Neural ODE that we compare with Mass-Spring Net as a baseline.
+Fig.~\ref{fig:arch_ours_vs_mlp} shows the architecture of the $512 \times 6$ MLP-based Neural ODE that we compare with SpringTime as a baseline.
 Without topological structure of the sheet explicitly injected into the architecture as a prior knowledge, the neural network needs to learn it by itself.

 Fig.~\ref{fig:gen_novel_ic_bc} shows the source and surrogate sheets reaching four different steady states, after four $8$-seconds-long rollouts started from four different initial and boundary conditions.
 Note that for each rollout, all surrogates start from the same condition as the source.
-Notice that our method yields significantly lower steady state errors than the baselines.
-Neural ODE's prediction completely disintegrates after $8$ seconds; GNN does better but still, deviation from the ground-truth is significant.
+Notice that our method yields significantly lower steady state errors than Neural ODE in particular, for which the prediction completely disintegrates after $8$ seconds; MGN performs comparably to SpringTime but requires considerably training time to obtain the shown results.
 Nevertheless, our method still has room for improvement.
 Notice that in the first row in Fig.~\ref{fig:gen_novel_ic_bc}, the bottom-left corner of the cloth is poorly fitted.
 Also notice that in the third row the mass-spring based cloth is further stretched downward than the ground-truth.

-\textbf{More analysis on GNN's performance of reconstructing long rollouts.} Compared with GNN, our method is able to maintains stable reconstruction for extended ($8~\mathrm{s}$) rollouts, demonstrating greater robustness.
-So why does GNN perform comparably to Mass-Spring Net for short ($0.8~\mathrm{s}$) rollouts but their performance diverges for longer rollouts?
-We believe difference stems from our method's focus on cloth simulation, while GNN targets generic granular materials.
-Without leveraging the time-invariant topological structure of a cloth, GNN attempts to model dense particle-wise interactions at each time step, thereby complicating the learning process and prolonging training time.
-Note that GNN's performance on $0.8~\mathrm{s}$-long rollouts is comparable to the number reported in NCLaw~\citep{Ma2023} which also evaluated GNN on short rollouts.